-As we know cholesterol has two main components, low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
+Cholesterol has two main components, low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
 Too much LDL can cause the sticky cholesterol to become lodged on the walls of the arteries, restricting the diameter of the artery itself.

 Saturated fat has been shown to increase LDL cholesterol more than any other component found in the diet.
-However, its role in increasing cardiovascular disease risks is widely controversial.
+But, its role in increasing cardiovascular disease risks is widely controversial.
 Fresh studies haven't shown any real association between the intake of saturated fat and cardiovascular disease.

 Instead, high levels of saturated fat increase the levels of LDL cholesterol travelling in the bloodstream, which is a risk factor for cardiovascular disease.